Open Your Eyes (Yes album): Recording and music

-"Open Your Eyes" was originally a Conspiracy song originally titled "Wish I Knew".
+"Open Your Eyes" was originally a Conspiracy song titled "Wish I Knew".
 "Fortune Seller" features the lyric "1-800", a reference to toll-free telephone numbers advertised by television psychics that Sherwood, an avid television viewer, would come across on the screen in his studio.
 Its original title was "Fortune Teller", but Sherwood agreed to change it to "Fortune Seller" upon Anderson's suggestion which he thought was better.
 "Somehow Someday" contains parts of the Celtic-influenced song "Boundaries" which had originally appeared on Anderson's 1982 solo album Animation and was subsequently reworked on his 1997 solo album The Promise Ring as "O'er".
 "From the Balcony" originated from Anderson and Howe towards the end of the album's production, and was quickly recorded and produced.
 Despite being a more gentle, acoustic ballad, Anderson said of its meaning: "It's basically all about past managers who could be difficult sometimes ...
 As the song evolved ... it seemed to be more about higher consciousness of the audience and it seemed like someone was looking down on us to make sure everything was okay".

 After Squire and White backed the idea for Sherwood to become a full-time member of Yes, Anderson and Howe agreed on the condition that they bring in Igor Khoroshev, a Russian keyboardist who they had heard tapes of and wished to have him for the Open Your Eyes tour; Anderson had discovered Khoroshev through mutual contacts at a software manufacturing company.
 Although Sherwood played the bulk of the keyboards on-record, a dedicated live keyboardist was required as he preferred to play guitar rather than keyboards on-stage.
 As Sherwood was mixing Open Your Eyes, Anderson suggested that Khoroshev play some parts on the album and he went into the studio to put down overdubs on "New State of Mind", "No Way We Can Lose", and "Fortune Seller", the last of which was notable for Khoroshev's Hammond organ solo.
 Additional keyboards had already been performed by Toto founder Steve Porcaro on "Open Your Eyes"; Porcaro originally played on the song when it was a Conspiracy track, and his parts were retained for Yes' rendition.
 Upon the album's completion, Sherwood became a full-time member of Yes.